Tax Strategies for Individuals

 In fact, you’ll need to file a Form SE (Self-Employment Tax) and attach it to your 1040 return.
 Depending on the nature of your freelance work, you may be able to deduct expenses to ease the tax burden.
 Consult with a tax professional to determine eligible expenses for your self-employment income.

-Let’s Summarize…Individual Tax Strategies for a Crazy Year
+Let’s Summarize…Individual Tax Strategies

 - Are my earnings bordering on a lower tax bracket due to lost wages?